67726e/meteor.jobs/DEVELOPMENT.md

 #### /scripts/refresh-types.md

-Runs `npx tsc` with additional options to generate our type definitions in `jobs.d.ts`.
-Copies `jobs.d.ts` into `simplesigner-jobs.d.ts` in order to export the same type definitions in a module named with the Meteor package format, `meteor/simplesigner:jobs`.
+Runs `npx tsc` with additional options to generate our type definitions in `src/*.d.ts`.
+Copies `*jobs*.d.ts` into `simplesigner-jobs.d.ts` in order to export the same type definitions in a module named with the Meteor package format, `meteor/simplesigner:jobs`.

 ```
 ~/source/meteor.jobs$ ./scripts/refresh-types.sh